In general

 Food supplements are a concentrated source of nutrients or other substances with a nutritional or physiological effect.
 Their purpose is to supplement a normal diet.

-All ingredients are from natural sources that we select for their effectiveness and affinity with the human body.
+All ingredients are derived from natural sources that we select for their effectiveness and affinity with the human body.

 We favour proximity, so whenever we can, we buy from Swiss or European producers.